AVEVA/CONNECT-data-services-developer-docs/content/communities/community-edit.md

 	Use this field to provide a contact email address that your business partners can use to communicate with your organization for any questions or issues related to the community.

 1. Select **Update**.

-Are you sure you want to remove your tenant <TENANT> from the community <COMMUNITY>?
-This action removes all data your tenant has shared to the community so that it is no longer accessible to other members.
-Enter the name of your tenant to confirm.